 Resilience is commonly known as the ability to bounce back when times are tough.
 When faced with adversity and challenges, constantly overcoming and adapting to stress or even trauma.
-Unfortunately, challenges, stress, and change are an unavoidable part of life, especially in the business environment.
-Lost clients, targets or restructuring can even lead to losing your job.
-The current industrial revolution 4.0 has created the perfect environment to test our resilience, commonly known as VUCA – volatile, uncertain, complex and ambiguous.
+Unfortunately, challenges, stress, and change are unavoidable parts of life, especially in the business environment.
+Lost clients, targets, or restructuring can even lead to losing your job.
+The current industrial revolution 4.0 has created the perfect environment to test our resilience, commonly known as VUCA – volatile, uncertain, complex, and ambiguous.

 Resilience – just for the tough ones?

 It’s a common misconception that you can only learn resilience through experience.
 We get knocked down, and we learn.
 Or we might believe that resilient people are born that way, that they just happen to be “tough”.
 The reality is that like any skill, resilience can be learned and developed with practice.